hakshark/rPi-cluster/README.md

   1. Create Docker Swarm
   1. Deploy Portainer onto Master Node

-> It is recommended you use the 64-bit version of Raspberry Pi OS, as some of this project's dependencies require it (and may not install on 32-bit Pi OS).
+>**Note:** It is recommended you use the 64-bit version of Raspberry Pi OS, as some of this project's dependencies require it (and may not install on 32-bit Pi OS).